Mark Birighitti: Loan to Varese

 On 27 January 2015, Birighitti joined Serie B club Varese on a six-month loan deal.
 He made his league debut for Varese in a 1–0 away loss to Vicenza on 25 April 2015.

 Swansea City

 On 18 July 2016, Birighitti joined Premier League side Swansea City on a two-year deal.
 After the 2016–17 season, Birighitti went on trial at Dutch side Willem II, following a lack of opportunities at Swansea.

 NAC Breda

-On 1 September 2017, Birighitti joined Eredivisie side NAC Breda on a two-year deal.
+On 1 September 2017, Birighitti joined Eredivisie side NAC Breda on a two-year deal and played the full 90 minutes in NAC Breda's first ever away win in an Eredivisie match against Feyenoord, in which he also stopped a penalty.
+He departed in the summer of 2018.

 Melbourne City

 On 11 September 2018, Birighitti joined Australian A-League side Melbourne City on a three-year deal.
-He again found himself as second-choice goalkeeper behind Eugene Galekovic - the same situation to his time at Adelaide United.
-After a year in which he didn't play at all, Birighitti negotiated a mutual release from the remainder of his contract.
+Playing the majority of the season as understudy to Eugene Galekovic, he negotiated a mutual release from the remainder of his contract.